-IORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Criteria listed in the preceding section also apply to this section.)
+JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The Horden Lake Cu-Ni-Au-PGM-Co Project is located approximately 131 km north-northwest of the tow of Matagami in the NTS sheet 32K13, James Bay District (Eeyou Istchee James Bay Regiona Gouvernment), Quebec.
-It is located approximately 9.6 km west and 11.6 km west on a winter road fron the kilometre 197 on Route 109 (Billy Diamond James Bay Highway), an all-weather road connecting Matagami to the Hydro-Québec James Bay power complex at Radisson, Quebec.
-The approximate location of the Horden Lake Deposit (the "Deposit") is UTM 303367mE, 5646592mN, Elevation 259.5m ASL may 32K13 datum NAD83 Zone 18 North, equivalent to 50.9374°N latitude and 77.7988°W longitude.
+The Horden Lake Cu-Ni-Au-PGM-Co Project is located approximately 131 km north-northwest of the town of Matagami in the NTS sheet 32K13, James Bay District (Eeyou Istchee James Bay Regional Gouverment), Quebec.
+It is located approximately 9.6 km west and 11.6 km west on a winter road from the kilometre 197 on Route 109 (Billy Diamond James Bay Highway), an all-weather road connecting Matagami to the Hydro-Québec James Bay power complex at Radisson, Quebec.
+The approximate location of the Horden Lake Deposit (the "Deposit") is UTM 303367mE, 5646592mN, Elevation 259.5m ASL map 32K13 datum NAD83 Zone 18 North, equivalent to 50.9374 N latitude and 77.7988 W longitude.
 The boundaries of the Property have not been legally determined by surveying.
 Claim outlines are obtained from GESTIM website, the online title management system of the Ministry of Energy and Natural Resources of Quebec.
 The Project consists of 18 mining claims (CDCs) in two non-contiguous groups, totalling 814.81 ha as of April 26, 2024.
 The Project is 100 owned by 9426-9198 Quebec Inc, a wholly owned Quebec registered subsidiary of Pivotal Metals Ltd ("Pivotal").
 Pivotal does not own the surface rights over the mining claims, these rights remain with the Crown.
-Based on the current fee schedule, the government fee for renewing the 18 mining claims through the standard 2 year term total C\$1,273, and for the work requirement through the 2 year term is C\$34,500.
-There is currently enough credit in "Excess Work" (C\$4,606,029.94) that can be applied (distributed amongst the current mining claims, circumventing the immediate need for the filing of additional exploration expenditures.
+Based on the current fee schedule, the government fee for renewing the 18 mining claims through the standard 2 year term total \$\$1,273, and for the work requirement through the 2 year term is \$\$34,500.
+There is currently enough credit in "Excess Work" (\$\$4,606,029.94) that can be applied (distributed) amongst the current mining claims, circumventing the immediate need for the filling of additional exploration expenditures.
 The 18 mining claims are subject to two (2) separate Net Smelter Return Royalties ("NSR"), defined as a production royalty, each of which is payable at a rate of 1.0% (2% total) from material derived from the Property during production.
-There are no issues with native title issues, historical sites, wilderness or na frame in obtaining this type of permit is usually 4 to 8 weeks.
+There are no issues with native title issues, historical sites, wilderness or